ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 `APIGATEWAY_POLLINTERVAL`: The frequency in which the agent polls the logs in us, ms, s, m, h.
 Default value is **1m**.

+`APIGATEWAY_SENDALLTRAFFIC`: Used to determine whether the Traceability Agent should send all traffic to be reported.
+When set to **false**, only discovered APIs will be reported.
+Default value is **true**.

 `APIGATEWAY_AUTH_USERNAME`: An Axway API Gateway username with the "API Gateway operator" role.

 `APIGATEWAY_AUTH_PASSWORD`: The Axway API Gateway username password in clear text.